We may all have been a bit hasty.

 Back in the desert days of one country concert every blue moon, we would rush and rally to enjoy whoever had dared to cross The Atlantic.
 But lately I’ve been faced with too many Sophie’s Choice moments.
-In November Thomas Rhett and Kenny Rogers played London on the same night (I chose Kenny).
-Now on Feb 11th I’ve realised the C2C social – the event we begged for more of – clashes with Nashville Nights, the event we can’t get enough of.
+Last November Thomas Rhett and Kenny Rogers played London on the same night (I chose Kenny).
+In Feb 11th a C2C social – the event we begged for more of – clashed with Nashville Nights, the event we can’t get enough of.

 The Country Cult

 I have non country-music friends of course.
 They have been my friends for a long time.
 The trouble is, I’m getting less and less inclined to smile through the concerts and nightclubs I had to put up with in the days of the country music vacuum.
 There is a growing divide as I choose to spend time with my new like-minded gig-buddies instead.
 I’ve still got enough humanity to know the Canaan Smith tour is not a valid reason to back out of a friend’s baby shower… but I’m not sure how long this rationale with last.